hazer-hazer/Jacy-Dev-Book/_docs/compiler-workflow/name-res-stage/module-tree-building.md

 #### Involved Data Structures and Types

 * `DefStorage` - Interface for definitions which presented in the form of index vector (vector where an offset is an identifier for some data) of `Def`s
-* `Def` - Definition structure with specific kind (`Func`, `Enum`, etc.) common for all namespaces (e.g. types and items are all `Def` but with different kinds), points to name `nodeId`
+* `Def` - Definition structure with specific kind (`Func`, `Enum`, etc.) common for all namespaces (e.g. types and items are all `Def` but with different kinds), points to the name `nodeId`
 * `def_id` - `Def` identifier, numeric offset in `DefStorage` definitions collection
 * `Module` - Actually a scope with different namespaces (type, value, lifetime), where each namespace is a map of `string -> def_id`.
-Also contains a map of children and anonymous blocks, child is a named submodule (e.g. `func` inside `mod`) and an anonymous block is either a block expression or function body.
+Also contains a map of children and anonymous blocks, child is a named submodule (e.g. a `func` inside `mod`) and an anonymous block is either a block expression or function body.

 #### Module-Tree usage